gsbdarc/rcpedia/docs/_getting_started/yen-servers.md

 **Licensed software**

-Tools like Matlab and Stata are installed and licensed to use on the `Yen` servers.
+Tools like Matlab and Stata are installed and licensed to use on the Yen servers.

 ## How to Connect
 !!! tip
     New to using a research server?
 Learn about [Getting Started](/_getting_started/how_access_yens){:target="_blank"}

-There are various ways to connect to the `yen` servers.
+There are various ways to connect to the Yen servers.

 * SSH in to `yen.stanford.edu`
 * A terminal on [JupyterLab](/_getting_started/jupyter){:target="_blank"}